-Project Activity/ Impact Source Environmental Impacts Mitigation Measures Construction vehicular deteriorated due to The Contractor shall: vehicular traffic Maintain all vehicles in order to keep it in good working order in accordance with manufactures maintenance procedures Make sure all drivers will comply with the traffic codes concerning maximum speed limit, driving hours, etc. Organize the loading and unloading of trucks, and handling operations for the purpose of minimizing construction noise on the work site Construction Noise and vibration The Contractor shall: machinery may have an impact on people, property, fauna, livestock and Appropriately site all noise generating activities to avoid noise pollution to local residents the natural Use the quietest available plant and equipment environment.
+Project Activity/ Impact Source Environmental Impacts Mitigation Measures Construction Noise quality will be The Contractor shall: vehicular traffic deteriorated due to vehicular traffic Maintain all vehicles in order to keep it in good working order in accordance with manufactures maintenance procedures Make sure all drivers will comply with the traffic codes concerning maximum speed limit, driving hours, etc. Organize the loading and unloading of trucks, and handling operations for the purpose of minimizing construction noise on the work site Construction Noise and vibration The Contractor shall: machinery may have an impact on people, property, Appropriately site all noise generating activities to avoid noise pollution to local residents fauna, livestock and the natural Use the quietest available plant and equipment environment.
 Modify equipment to reduce noise (for example, noise control kits, lining of truck trays or pipelines) Maintain all equipment in order to keep it in good working order in accordance with manufactures maintenance procedures.
 Equipment suppliers and contractors shall present proof of maintenance register of their equipment.
 Install acoustic enclosures around generators to reduce noise levels.
 Fit high efficiency mufflers to appropriate construction equipment Avoid the unnecessary use of alarms, horns and sirens rehabilitation Noise and vibration The Contractor shall: activities may have an impact on people, property, fauna, livestock and Notify adjacent landholders prior any typical noise events outside of daylight hours